 Staggered Crochet Baby Blanket Pattern

-Single stitch to desired height.
-At the end of the row, chain one and turn, then repeat this process until you have the desired width.
-For this blanket, the width should measure more than the height.
+This baby blanket follows an easy stitch pattern.
+There are no double crochet stitches, only single crochet stitches.
+It uses single crochet stitches only and that’s why it is such an easy pattern.
+Chain stitch in single crochets until you have your desired width.
+At the end of row, chain one and turn, then repeat row until you have the desired baby blanket size.
+For this blanket, the height should measure more than the width.
 Change out colors as often as you like to obtain the look you are going for.

-If you change colors before the end of a row, you can double or triple knot the ends right under the stitch you are about to complete and the knot should stay out of sight.
+If you change colors before the end of a row, you can single or double knot the ends right under the stitch you are about to complete.
+You will need to weave in the tails when your are done with the blanket.
 I tried to stitch over my yarn ends but the ends kept peeking through the rows which you don’t want.

 About Sew Nikki

 If this is your first time stopping by, welcome!
 My name is Nikki.
-I’m a weekend quilter, have a super small sewing space but have completed over 100 finished items in just over two years and taught myself how to sew and quilt by watching YouTube videos!
+I’m a crochet pattern designer and weekend quilter with a super small sewing space.
+I taught myself how to sew and quilt by watching YouTube videos!
+My blog has How-To’s, Free Patterns and Pattern Reviews.
 Read more about me here.

 I love it!
 I am always looking for great free crochet patterns and I love ruffles!
 Thanks for sharing!